Reinstalling pfSense CE Software¶

 Enterto skip going to a shell.

-The installer will then prompt to reboot the system.
+The installer will then prompt to Reboot.
 Select Reboot and press

 For information on restoring from a previously saved configuration, go to Backup and Restore.